Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 SHADER!!!

-This rules is valid for all n-simplices themselves, which are all, per definition almost, orientable.
-So, seeing the 2-simplex as a collage of 1-simplices forming a triangle, if two edges are glued, then one's end must be the other's starting point (remember, a point has positive orientation in a 1-simplex if it is its end point).
-This is the case for all dimensions.
-This means that if we have the orientation of a single face of a simplex, we can deduce the orientation of all other faces, by just applying this rule of "opposite orientation intersection".
+This rule for getting coherent normals is valid for the boundary of n-simplices as well, since these are complexes.
+For example, suppose we wish to have coherent orientations on $\partial \angled{v_0, v_1, v_2}$.
+This complex a collage of 1-simplices forming a triangle.
+The rule above says that if two edges are glued, then one's end must be the other's starting point (remember, a point has positive orientation in a 1-simplex if it is its end point).
+Thus, if we have the orientation of a single edge and want to orient the boundary coherently, all we have to do is follow this rule and we will get the other edge directions as well.

 Let's see how this works in the example of a 3-simplex $\ths$.
 By our convention, it has an oriented face $[v_1,v_2,v_3]$.
 This 2-simplex shares the oriented edge $[v_2,v_3]$ with $\angled{v_0,v_2,v_3}$, so the oriented version of the latter must contain the edge $[v_3,v_2]$ going in the opposite direction, and so it must be $-[v_0,v_2,v_3]$.
 Doing similarly for all other faces of the pyramid, we get that its oriented faces are $[v_1,v_2,v_3]$, $-[v_0,v_2,v_3]$, $[v_0,v_1,v_3]$ and $-[v_0,v_1,v_2]$.

+IMG!!!!

+In particular, this means that if we have the orientation of a single face on an orientable complex, we can deduce the orientation of all other faces, by just applying this rule of "opposite orientation on intersection".
+Since simplices themselves are orientable, this can be done for them as well: a single face orientation forces the orientation of the whole simplex-- either positive or negative.

 These considerations actually allows us to get a formula for the oriented faces of a simplex $[v_0,...,v_k]$.
 We know that its geometrical faces are all the possible $\langle v_0,...,\widehat{v_i},...,v_k\rangle$, so we just need to find their *oriented* versions.
 We have one already: $[\widehat{v_0},...,v_k]$, by our convention.
 As for the orientation of $\angled{v_0,\widehat{v_1},...,v_k}$, we see that it shares the face $\angled{v_2,...,v_k}$ with $[\widehat{v_0},...,v_k]$, and so these must have opposite orientations-- i.e., we have the negatively oriented face $-[v_0,\widehat{v_1},...,v_k]$.
 Going by a similar procedure, we see that $\langle v_0,...,\widehat{v_{i+1}},...,v_k\rangle$ always has the opposite orientation of $\langle v_0,...,\widehat{v_i},...,v_k\rangle$, so that orientations alternate between positive and negative, beginning from $[\widehat{v_0},...,v_k]$ with a positive one.
 Thus, using our suggestive sign notation, we get that the **oriented** faces of $[v_0,...,v_k]$ are